MumbleNGrumble/PyProject-Stock-Market-Monitor/README.md

 - [x] Write a function that grabs stock price history from Yahoo Finance.
 It should take a stock ticker as an argument so the function can pull the S&P 500 index as well as individual stocks.
 - [x] Set up database tables based on what's returned from Yahoo Finance.
 - [x] Set up database tables to track portfolios and buy/sell transactions.
-- [ ] Rename "Adj Close" column from Yahoo to "AdjClose" for writing to database.
+- [x] Rename "Adj Close" column from Yahoo to "AdjClose" for writing to database.
-- [ ] Rread and write data to the database from Python.
+- [x] Read and write data to the database from Python.
 - [ ] Calculate moving averages.
 - [ ] Predict stock price change direction from moving averages.